Aamreet/oibsip_taskno/README.md

 # oibsip_taskno
-this is the task given by oasis infobyte during virtual intership
+this are the task given by oasis infobyte during the virtual intership.